-- The land must produce at least \$2,500 worth of agricultural or horticultural products annually; and - At least 75% or a minimum of 5 acres of the land (whichever is less) must be tillable; and - At least 75% or a minimum of 5 acres of the land (whichever is less) must be capable of supporting agriculture or horticulture; and - The land in question must exhibit development potential as defined by the SADC (based upon zoning, ability to be subdivided, less than 80% wetlands, less than 80% slopes of 15% or more); or - The land must meet the above criteria or be eligible for allocation of development credits pursuant to a Transfer of Development Credits (TDR) program.
+- Farmland must meet the SADC's minimum eligibility criteria pursuant to N.J.A.C.
+2:76-6.20. - The land must produce at least \$2,500 worth of agricultural or horticultural products annually; and - At least 75% or a minimum of 5 acres of the land (whichever is less) must be tillable; and - At least 75% or a minimum of 5 acres of the land (whichever is less) must be capable of supporting agriculture or horticulture; and - The land in question must exhibit development potential as defined by the SADC (based upon zoning, ability to be subdivided, less than 80% wetlands, less than 80% slopes of 15% or more); or - The land must meet the above criteria or be eligible for allocation of development credits pursuant to a Transfer of Development Credits (TDR) program.